pandastrike/panda-confidential/API.md

    outputs all the properties of this instance as a Base64 encoded stringified object.

 ### Description
 Base class for all key-pairs in panda-confidential.
-It stores pair of [PrivateKey][classPrivateKey] and [PublicKey][classPublicKey] classes.
+It stores pair of [`key.Private`][class-key-Private] and [PublicKey][classPublicKey] classes.
 Recall they are decoded values ready for use in TweetNaCl.js functions, and can be output a Base64 encoded string for transport.

 This class is not used directly within panda-confidential, but its descendants all share its interface.